 Departing Darwin this morning, your journey continues, as we fly over the fascinating World Heritage listed Bungle Bungle Range, located in Purnululu National Park.
 The imposing and striking tiger-striped, beehive shaped domes are made of sandstone and conglomerates moulded by rainfall over millions of years.
 Their stripes are the result of oxidised iron compounds and algae.
 Although the range has elevations as high as 578 metres above sea level, the range was only discovered in the 1980’s.

 On arrival in Kununurra, embark on a cruise of the Ord River, through the inspiring scenery of the Kimberley region.
-The cruise continues to the impressive Dam Wall.
+The cruise continues to the impressive dam wall.
 Completed in 1971, the wall holds back the waters of Lake Argyle.

-Overnight: Pinctada Kimberley Grande
+Overnight: Kimberley Grande or similar

 Buccaneer Archipelago, WA

 You may be lucky enough to see the unique horizontal falls – described by David Attenborough as "one of the greatest natural wonders of the world".
-Located deep within Talbot Bay in the Buccaneer Archipelago are the Horizontal Waterfalls.
-Massive tidal movements create a waterfall effect as water banks up against one side of the narrow cliff passage, to be repeated again on the turning tide.
+Located deep within Talbot Bay in the Buccaneer Archipelago the falls are massive tidal movements that create a waterfall effect as water banks up against one side of the narrow cliff passage, to be repeated again on the turning tide.

-Overnight: Cable Beach Club
+Overnight: Cable Beach Club Resort & Spa or similar

 A full day at leisure to sit back, and be immersed in the lifestyle and ambiance of beautiful Broome.
 Take the shuttle into town and amble through Chinatown, see a movie in the world’s oldest alfresco picture theatre – Sun Pictures – and explore a historic Pearl Lugger.
 While here, be immersed in the history of the pearl industry, and perhaps even take home a souvenir pearl, as you meander through the famous pearl shops.

-Overnight: Cable Beach Club Resort & Spa
+Overnight: Cable Beach Club Resort & Spa or similar

 Alice Springs, NT